TeZLa369/JavaScript_Course/README.md

 Each folder will have three files:
 1. index.html
 2. script.js
-3. script2.js which is same as script.js but it has been enhanced by ChatGpt
+3. script2.js which is same as script.js but it has been enhanced by ChatGpt (except in Event Handling folder)